pghvlaans/sbotools/man/post-release/sbohints.1.md

 This flag is used together with one (and only one) of **\--blacklist**, **\--optional**, **\--replace-optional** or **\--reverse**.
-For **\--blacklist** and **\--optional**, clear entries instead of adding them.
+For **\--blacklist**, **\--optional** and **\--reverse**, clear entries instead of adding them.
 For **\--replace-optional**, clear all existing optional dependency requests.
-For **\--reverse**, clear automatic reverse dependency rebuild requests instead of adding them.

 **-l\|\--list**

-List the current blacklist and all optional dependency requests.
+List the current blacklist and all requests for optional dependencies and automatic reverse dependency rebuilds.
 If a blacklisted script has optional dependency requests or is requested as an optional depenedency, the user is notified.
 The **\--list** flag can be used without root privileges.

 **-q\|\--query**

-Return the current blacklist and optional dependency request status for one or more scripts.
-There is no output unless the queried script is blacklisted, has optional dependency requests or is on an optional dependency request list.
+Return the current blacklist, optional dependency and automatic reverse dependency rebuild status for one or more scripts.
+There is no output unless the queried script is blacklisted, has optional dependency requests, is on an optional dependency request list, or has automatic reverse dependency rebuilds.
 The **\--query** flag can be used without root privileges.

 **\--reset**

-Clear the blacklist and all optional dependency requests upon confirmation.
+Clear the blacklist and all requests for optional dependencies and automatic reverse dependency rebuilds upon confirmation.

 **-h\|\--help**